 Cache Buildup

-Apps like WhatsApp, Instagram, YouTube, Chrome, and Facebook save cache every day.
+Cache is saved every single day by apps such as WhatsApp, Instagram, YouTube, Chrome, and Facebook.
 Small files.
 Images.
 Thumbnails.
 Logs.

 Individually, they look harmless.

-In my case, WhatsApp cache alone was over 6GB.
+For me, WhatsApp cache alone was more than 6GB.

-Cache files don’t appear in Gallery but can take several GB over time.
+Cache files don’t show up in Gallery but can otherwise occupy a number of GB over time.

 Hidden System Files